brandonnodnarb/brandonnodnarb.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am an Environmental Data Scientist within the [Manaaki Whenua -- Landcare Research](https://www.landcareresearch.co.nz/) group at the newly minted [Bioeconomy Science Institute](https://www.bioeconomyscience.co.nz/) in Aotearoa New Zealand.
+I am an Environmental Data Scientist within the [Manaaki Whenua](https://www.landcareresearch.co.nz/) group at the newly minted [Bioeconomy Science Institute](https://www.bioeconomyscience.co.nz/) in Aotearoa New Zealand.
 My research involves building vocabularies for data interoperability as well as richer semantic models intending to reflect aspects of domain knowledge.
-I am passionate about capturing and applying rich Earth and environmental domain models for machine aided reasoning and discovery, and feel oddly compelled to increase the utility, and usage, of the [SWEET ontology](http://sweetontology.net).
+I am passionate about capturing and applying rich Earth and environmental domain models for machine aided reasoning and discovery.

+I feel oddly compelled to increase the utility of the [SWEET ontology](http://sweetontology.net).

 This site is a work in progress.